Applelo/compotes/docs/guide/dropdown.md

 ## Accessibility

-To ensure accessibility feature, the component will inject `aria-expanded` to the trigger element.
-This allow the user to know if the collapse is expanded or not.
-The user also knows what element it refer thanks to the `aria-controls` attribute.
+To ensure accessibility features, the component will inject `aria-expanded` to the trigger element.
+This allows the user to know if the dropdown is expanded or not.
+The user also knows what element it refers to thanks to the `aria-controls` attribute.

 If you are using the `menu` type, it will inject `role` attributes on the `<ul>`, `<li>` and `<a>` elements.